-Friday (3/28) – Morning visit to see microcredit in action, afternoon visit to the open market (souveniers), evening stay near airport
+Friday (3/27) – Morning visit to see microcredit in action, afternoon visit to a mall for gift shopping, and then an evening stay near airport

 We will start the morning with an opportunity for discussion before we head into the village.
 After that morning meeting, we will have breakfast and finish packing the materials for the day.
 We will be in the village the entire day, and then return to the compound for dinner.

 6:45am – morning meeting